 [Section 136H inserted by No. 49 of 2010 s.
 36.]

 136I.
-Reports of information obtained may be received in evidence
+Results of parentage testing procedures admissible in protection proceedings

 (1) A report made in accordance with regulations under section 136H(b) may be received in evidence in protection proceedings.